brianwalborn/home-lab/guides/nfs.md

     /drives/external00 *(rw,async,no_subtree_check,no_root_squash)
     me@zero:~$ sudo exportfs -a
     ```
-2. On the worker node(s), install `nfs-common` to be able to access the shared drive and mount the shared drive to the system
+2. On the client node(s), install `nfs-common` to be able to access the shared drive and mount the shared drive to the system
     ```
     me@one:~$ sudo apt install nfs-common
     me@one:~$ sudo mkdir -p /shared/external00
     me@one:~$ sudo mount zero.local:/drives/external00 /shared/external00/
     ```
+    > In lieu of the hostname (`zero.local`), you can also use the IP address of the NFS server